La Romana, the Dominican Republic

 When we asked people about industries and career opportunities in La Romana, they reponded:

 "Foreigners in La Romana, Dominican Republic often work in the tourism industry, serving as tour guides, hotel managers, or restaurant staff.
 Some also work in the real estate sector, helping other expats find suitable housing.
 Others are employed in international schools as teachers or administrators.
 There are also foreigners who work in the healthcare sector, particularly in private clinics and hospitals.
 Additionally, some foreigners in La Romana work for non-profit organizations, providing various forms of aid and support to local communities.
-A number of foreigners also start their own businesses, particularly in sectors such as hospitality, retail, and services," wrote a member in La Romana.
+A number of foreigners also start their own businesses, particularly in sectors such as hospitality, retail, and services," remarked one expat who made the move to La Romana.

 What is life like in La Romana?